 Much More Music director Peter Campbell confirmed his intentions to withdraw the acts, saying he was considering legal action against La De Da's directors.
-He claimed they had failed to fulfil their business obligations, but he would not elaborate.

 La De Da's organisers say the show will go on, and will feature American hip-hop heavyweight A$AP Rocky and Australian electronic act Flume, among others.

 Mr Campbell said the relationship between Much More Music and La De Da broke down about five weeks ago.

 Kora and Katchafire fans posted messages on La De Da's Facebook page yesterday, asking about possible refunds, and about what went wrong.

 Festival organisers issued a statement saying an announcement could be expected soon.

 Much More Music's move comes after a Sunday Star-Times investigation last month revealed that La De Da organisers had abandoned one failed company and started another to run the festival, while the original company, Section Zero, was still deeply in debt.

 The company that now owns La De Da, Martinborough Experience, is directed by Wellington music promoter Josh Mossman, who founded the festival, and co-director Mark Kneebone, who also runs Auckland's Laneway Festival.

 Suppliers to previous years' festivals told the Sunday Star-Times they were owed a total of almost $140,000 by Section Zero, which was placed in liquidation on December 17 last year, after an application by a portable toilet supplier.
 Inland Revenue and bus and audio suppliers also said they were owed money.

 At that time, a La De Da representative said Section Zero's other events and business, as well as an unsettled dispute with a supplier, caused its insolvency.